-- You must have owned the property for at least 24 months immediately prior to the exchange.
+- Typically, you must have owned the property for at least 24 months immediately prior to the exchange.
+There are some exceptions to this rule.
+If you have owned the property for less than 2 years check with your advisor to see if one of the exceptions might fit your circumstances.
 In addition, you must own the new property for 24 months after the exchange.
 If you are planning to do a quick flip, a 1031 Exchange is probably not the best option.

 - For two of the five years prior to the sale, the owner must rent the property to another person or persons at a fair rental price for 14 or more days.
 Also, the owner’s personal use cannot exceede 14 days or 10% of the number of days the property is rented.
 Personal use is also use by family members, a trade, or charging below market rents.
 This requirement rules out many second homes that have a lot of owner use.